Well Integrity Resources

 Baker Tubing patches

-Canada Tech Our Surface Logger is a surface pressure gauge which displays data in real-time.
+Canada Tech Pressure Gauges photos Our Surface Logger is a surface pressure gauge which displays data in real-time.
 The Surface Logger operates as a memory recorder or a real-time, short-range wireless pressure transmitter.

 With regular usage, a battery has a life of 1 to 2 years.
 Sample rates are programmable and the Surface Logger displays pressure and temperature in various units as determined by the user.